elastic/homebrew-tap/README.md

 * APM server `brew install elastic/tap/apm-server-full`
 * Elastic Cloud Control (ecctl) `brew install elastic/tap/ecctl`

-We fully support the OSS distributions too; replace `-full` with `-oss` in any of the above commands to install the OSS distribution.
+For Logstash, Beats and APM server, we fully support the OSS distributions too; replace `-full` with `-oss` in any of the above commands to install the OSS distribution.
 Note that the default distribution and OSS distribution of a product can not be installed at the same time.

 ## Documentation
 `brew help`, `man brew` or check [Homebrew's documentation](https://github.com/Homebrew/brew/blob/master/docs/README.md).